califano-lab/vespa.aracne/README.md

 3. Consolidate, i.e. combine the bootstraps into a final network file

 ### Optional ways to run vespa.aracne
-1. Removing DPI (Data Process Inequality) will preserve every edge that passes the Mutual Information threshold.
+1. Removing signal transduction (stDPI) or standard DPI (Data Process Inequality) will preserve every edge that passes the Mutual Information threshold.
 2.	vespa.aracne by default operates on a bootstrapped version of the input matrix.
 It is possible to turn this feature off.
 3. During the consolidation step, a Bonferroni correction is applied to the p-values obtained from the Poisson distribution used to determine the significance of each edge according to their appearance in different bootstraps.
 It is possible to turn this correction off, with the result of having a slightly bigger output network.